Azure/azure-sphere-samples/Samples/AzureIoT/IoTHub.md

 This error may occur if:

-- The [setup for Azure IoT Central](https://docs.microsoft.com/azure-sphere/app-development/setup-iot-central) or [Azure IoT Hub](https://docs.microsoft.com/azure-sphere/app-development/setup-iot-hub) has not been completed
+- [Azure IoT Hub](https://docs.microsoft.com/azure-sphere/app-development/setup-iot-hub) has not been completed